Crime Statistics and Analysis Division

 Survey name(s): Crime Survey for England and Wales

-The Crime Survey for England and Wales (CSEW) shows substantial falls in property crime, with levels having fallen by half since they peaked in the mid-1990s.
-These were driven by large reductions in high volume crimes such as vandalism, vehicle-related theft and burglary.
+The Crime Survey for England and Wales (CSEW) shows substantial falls in property crime, with levels having fallen by half since they peaked in the mid-1990’s.
+These falls were driven by large reductions in crimes such as vandalism, vehicle-related theft and burglary.
 While these high volume crime types continue to show falls, in contrast recent trends show increases in the lower volume personal theft offences such as theft from the person recorded by the police.

 Other useful information

-This release represents the third in a series of topic-based ‘Focus on’ bulletins based on the 2011/12 Crime Survey for England and Wales and police recorded crime data.
-These replace the Supplementary Bulletin publications formerly released by the Home Office.
+This release is the first in a series of topic-based ‘Focus on’ bulletins based on the 2012/13 Crime Survey for England and Wales and police recorded crime data.
+It explores a variety of official statistics on property crimes such as burglary, criminal damage, vehicle-related theft, and other theft offences.

 The CSEW is a face-to-face survey in which people resident in households in England and Wales are asked about their experiences of crime in the 12 months prior to the interview.
-For the crime types and population groups it covers, the CSEW provides a better reflection of the true extent of crime and a more reliable measure of trends than police recorded crime statistics.
-It has a consistent methodology and is unaffected by changes in levels of reporting to the police, recording practice or police activity.
+For the crime types and population groups it covers, the CSEW provides a more reliable measure of trends in crime than police recorded crime statistics, as it has a consistent methodology and is unaffected by changes in levels of reporting to the police, recording practice or police activity.

-Police recorded crime data are supplied to the Office for National Statistics (ONS) by the Home Office, who are responsible for the collation of recorded crime data supplied by the 43 territorial police forces of England and Wales, plus the British Transport Police.
+Police recorded crime data are supplied to the Office for National Statistics (ONS) by the Home Office, who are responsible for the collation of recorded crime data supplied by police forces in England and Wales.
 Recorded crime figures are an important indicator of police workload.
-They can be used for local crime pattern analysis and provide a good measure of trends in well-reported crimes.
+They can be used for analysis of crime at a local level and provide a good measure of trends in well-reported crimes.

 Crime Statistics Advisory Committee